dbutz/SchoolSite-Pro-Docs/dataManagement/createData/howToCreateData.md

-For SchoolSite Pro Projections Extension, there are two optional datasets that you can include but are not necessary to run the application:
+For SchoolSite Pro Forecasts Extension, there are two optional datasets that you can include but are not necessary to run the application: